 Using antianxiety drugs and seeking professional help

 Anti-anxiety drugs are available to patients suffering from severe cases of dental anxiety.
-They are to be prescribed only by an approved medical personnel.
+They are to be prescribed only by approved medical personnel.
 If used appropriately, anti-anxiety drugs can alleviate dental anxiety through their various pharmacological effects on the parasympathetic nervous system.
 In severe cases, you should visit a professional for help if you feel you that the various suggestions above have not yielded enough progress.

 Under the right management you can overcome your dental anxiety.
 We believe strongly that with our modern dental care and facilities your dental anxiety problems can be a thing of the past.